puavo-org/puavo-standalone/README.md

 # puavo-standalone

-Setup a standalone Puavo environment (LDAP&Certificates) to a single machine.
+Setup a standalone Puavo Environment (LDAP&Certificates) to a single machine.

 Please use a fresh dedicated Ubuntu Precise 12.04 installation.